redhatdemocentral/rhcs-destinasia-rules-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v1.3 - JBoss BRMS 6.4.0, JBoss EAP 7.0.0 with Destinasia Travel discount rules running on any given OpenShift installation, Ansible playbooks for automation of service deployments (PHP, Java, Rules, .Net, Fuse) and available on RHPDS.

 - v1.2 - JBoss BRMS 6.4.0, JBoss EAP 7.0.0 with Destinasia Travel discount rules running on any given OpenShift installation and Ansible playbooks for automation of service deployments (PHP, Java, Rules, .Net, Fuse).

 - v1.1 - JBoss BRMS 6.4.0, JBoss EAP 7.0.0 with Destinasia Travel discount rules running on any given OpenShift installation and port forwarding for git repo access configured.